-A successful post-disaster recovery framework address rehabilitation of physical structures and the psychological, social, and economic recovery of communities, making it a holistic approach.
+A successful post-disaster recovery framework addresses the rehabilitation of physical structures and communities’ psychological, social, and economic recovery, making it a holistic approach.

-In 2016 a 7.8 magnitude earthquake struck Kaikoura, a small tourism-based town on the east coast of New Zealand’s South Island.
-The event caused 80,00 landslides, damaged buildings, injured 50 people, and killed two people.
+In 2016, a 7.8-magnitude earthquake struck Kaikoura, a small tourism-based town on the east coast of New Zealand’s South Island.
+The event caused 80,000 landslides, damaged buildings, injured 50 people, and killed two people.

 Damage to infrastructures like roads, bridges, rail, and ports was also severe.
-In fact, the town was isolated from the rest of the country for 2 days because of this, making it very challenging to send immediate support and relief following the disaster.
+The town was isolated from the rest of the country for 2 days, making it very challenging to send immediate support and relief following the disaster.

 Aside from earthquakes, the town is also susceptible to wildfires and landslides, hazards that climate scientists project to increase in severity and frequency due to climate change.